OV00VO/restaurant/README.md

 09. (USBO_09) - As a business owner or staff member, I want to be able to manage the waitlist for tables and notify customers when their table is ready.

 10. (USBO_10) - As a business owner or staff member, I want to be able to see a live dashboard of upcoming reservations, including the date, time, name, contact information, and special requests of each party.

+### User Acceptance Criteria (UAC)

+#### (UC_1.0) User Registration & Login:

+01. (UC_1.1) - Users can register for an account using a valid email address, password, and optional information like name and phone number.

+02. (UC_1.2) - Users can log in using their registered email address and password.

+03. (UC_1.3) - The system validates email format and password strength during registration.

+04. (UC_1.4) - The login process should be secure (using hashed passwords).

+#### (UC_2.0) Table Reservation:

+05. (UC_2.1) - Users can view available tables for a specific restaurant on a date and time.

+06. (UC_2.2) - The system displays a calendar or similar interface for selecting a reservation date and time.

+07. (UC_2.3) - The system prevents users from booking tables in the past or already booked slots.

+08. (UC_2.4) - Users can specify the number of guests in their reservation.
+The system should validate that a valid number of guests is chosen (e.g., not zero).

+09. (UC_2.5) - Upon successful reservation, the user receives a confirmation email with details like restaurant name, date, time, and number of guests.

+#### (UC_3.0) Admin Functionalities:

+10. (UC_3.1) - Admin users can view and manage all restaurant bookings.

+11. (UC_3.2) - Admin users can update or cancel existing bookings.

+12. (UC_3.3) - Admin users can add, edit, or delete restaurant information.

 ## 03. Features